-Family files missing-persons report for Theophilus London
+Family files missing persons report for Theophilus London

 “Theo, your Dad loves you, son,” his father, Lary Moses London, said in the statement.
 “We miss you.
 And all your friends and relatives are searching for you.
 Wherever you are send us some signal.
 No matter what we will come get you son.”

+London posted prolifically on Instagram, but his last posts also came in July.

 London, 35, was born in Trinidad and Tobago and later raised in the Brooklyn borough of New York.
-He was nominated for a 2016 Grammy for best rap performance for a featured spot on Kanye West’s “All Day.”
+He was nominated for a 2016 Grammy for best rap performance for a featured spot alongside Paul McCartney on Kanye West’s “All Day.”

+London has frequently collaborated with the artist now known as Ye, who produced and guested on 2014’s “Vibes.”
+London would often post updates on Ye’s “Donda” and “Donda 2” on Instagram, even sayingthat he was “promoted to tackle media duties” on Ye’s behalf for the month of February.

+London himself has released three studio albums — 2011’s “Timez Are Weird These Days,” “Vibes” and 2020’s “Bebey.”
+He recently was a featured artist on Young Franco’s “Get Your Money,” released this past September — after his family says he was last heard from.